 Wiltshire Council encourages you to periodically visit the council's website to review this notice and to be informed of how Wiltshire Council is protecting your information.

-At all times, Wiltshire Council will comply with the legal requirements set out by the Data Protection Act 1998 in relation to the collection, holding and processing of your personal data.
+At all times, Wiltshire Council will comply with the legal requirements set out by the General Data Protection Regulation 2016 in relation to the collection, holding and processing of your personal data.

-You are entitled to apply for personal information recorded about you and/or your child by making a Subject Access Request under Section 7 of the Data Protection Act 1998.
+You are entitled to apply for personal information recorded about you and/or your child by making a Subject Access Request Article 15 of GDPR.
 Please note you can only obtain information which is about yourself (or your child/ren if under the age of 14 when they may have capacity to apply in their own right).
-We make no charge for this service, but you may find other authorities charge up to a maximum of £10.

 If you wish to make any such application, please write to: Information Governance, Corporate Office, County Hall, Trowbridge BA14 8JN or email to make your request at firstname.lastname@example.org.
 Please be as specific as you can about the information you seek as this helps us to find it as quickly as possible.

 Before providing you with such sensitive information, the Information Governance team will need to see evidence to confirm your identity (this can be by scan or photocopy of a passport or driving licence or birth certificate) and address (similarly by scan/copy of a utility bill or official letter header).
 Your identity evidence will not be retained after it has been examined.

 If you are seeking information from your child(ren)’s records, in addition we will need to see something to prove parental responsibility such as copies of the child(ren)'s birth certificates.

 Do not send original documents to the council offices as we cannot guarantee their safety.Close

 Wiltshire Council does not usually use automated decision making in respect to your personal information.
 If we do make decisions entirely based on an automatic process will provide you with an explanation of the decision-making criteria and significance or likely consequences of such data processing.Close